Teen Dating Violence Can Lead To Homicide — Girls Are The Most Common Victims

 The new findings raise two important questions about prevention and intervention, says Bair-Merritt.

-"How do we talk to teens and children early on about dating violence?" she says, and "how do we set up good interventions?"
+"How do we talk to teens and children early on about dating violence?" she says, and "How do we set up good interventions?"

 She says adults should speak openly to children about relationships even before they are dating.
 "I think it's important to talk about what healthy relationships are," she says.